DataDog/integrations-core/containerd/README.md

 #### Installation on containers

-If you are using the Agent in a container, setting the `DD_CRI_SOCKET_PATH` environment variable to the Containerd socket automatically enables the `Containerd` Check with the default configuration.
+If you are using the Agent in a container, setting the `DD_CRI_SOCKET_PATH` environment variable to the Containerd socket automatically enables the `Containerd` integration with the default configuration.

-For example, to install the integration on Kubernetes, edit your daemonset to mount the Containerd socket from the host node to the agent container and set the `DD_CRI_SOCKET_PATH` env var to the daemonset mountPath:
+For example, to install the integration on Kubernetes, edit your daemonset to mount the Containerd socket from the host node to the Agent container and set the `DD_CRI_SOCKET_PATH` env var to the daemonset mountPath:

 ```
 apiVersion: extensions/v1beta1